BUCK23/Sampler-Sampler/README.md

 Sampler/Sampler 1.0 consists of:

-**A Blackwork Emulator processing sketch** (with input from [Alex McLean](https://github.com/yaxu/)), which uses keystrokes to create blackwork stitching faithful to original techniques.
-Instructions on how to operate the emulator can be found [here](TODO: LINK IN CODE).
+**A Blackwork Emulator processing sketch** (with input from [Alex McLean](https://github.com/yaxu/)), which uses keystrokes to create blackwork stitching faithful to original technique (instructions on how to operate the emulator are included in the file).
 In addition to creating visual patterns, the emulator sends OSC strings to SuperCollider, where they are used to create arrays containing patterns used for 'sampling' and sequencing.
 The 'clear screen' and 'save pattern' commands within the emulator also send messages to SuperCollider that dictate when to clear and save patterns - the idea being that during performance the 'host' creates discrete patterns in Processing and sends them to the 'client' (who is running Processing and SuperCollider), who will create live-coded sequences of those individual pattern units according to set parameters.

 The sketch can be run in [client mode](../1.0/sampler_sampler_client/sampler_sampler_client.pde) for machines that will be recieving patterns from another machine or sampling locally, or [host mode](../1.0/sampler_sampler_host/sampler_sampler_host.pde) which gives the machine the ability to send pattern data to other networked machines (the only difference between the two is the IP address specified in the OscP5 setup).
 If a machine is running both the Processing and SuperCollider components of Sampler/Sampler 1.0, both pattern generation and sequencing can be done by the same machine, removing the need for a networked 'host'.